venomouscyanide/S3GRL/README.md

 ## Running our codes
-All our codes can be run by setting a configuration .json file.
+All our codes can be run by setting a JSON configuration file.
 Example configuration files can be found in `configs/paper/`.
-Once you have the configuration JSON file setup, run our codes using `python sgrl_run_manager.py --config your_file_here.json --results_json your_result_file.json`.
+Once you have the configuration JSON file setup, run our codes using `python sgrl_run_manager.py --config your_config_file_here.json --results_json your_result_file.json`.
 This command produces `your_result_file.json` which contains the efficacy score using the configuration on the dataset the experiments are being run on.

 ## Arguments supported

-Currently, our S3GRL framework support two instances, PoS and SoP.
+Currently, our S3GRL framework support two instances, **PoS** and **SoP**.
 Both instances are available in `tuned_SIGN.py`.
 You can add your own instances by modifying this file.

 Specific arguments related to our framework:
 - `sign_k` - The number of diffusion operators to create (corresponds to r in our paper)